Baton Rouge Salvation Army financial assistance and social services.

-Basic needs can be provided by the Salvation Army in Baton Rouge.
-They provide social services, case work, counseling, and other programs such as food, Christmas meals, and maybe even emergency financial assistance to help with rent or air conditioning bills.
+Basic needs and emergency assistance can be provided by the Salvation Army in Baton Rouge.
+They provide social services, case work, counseling, and other programs such as food, free Christmas meals or gifts, and maybe even emergency financial assistance to help with rent or air conditioning bills.

 More people in the Baton Rouge Louisiana area are being served by the Salvation Army than ever before.
 The requests for basic needs such as food, shelter, jobs, and other aid continues to increase, and the demand for help is very high.